 [PODCAST] Listen to Roadmunk’s Latif Nanji talk about how our roadmaps empower product managers to have the tools to explain their decisions.

-With a roadmap tool like Roadmunk, the tools you need to build out your strategy are right there.
+With the right roadmap tool, everything you need to build your strategy visually is right there.
 No need to create them yourself.
 For starters, Roadmunk is made up of ready-to-use items and cells.
 Items are the building blocks of a roadmap—the "things" or individual records of data that you're turning into a visual roadmap.
 In Roadmunk, items can be initiatives, tasks, projects: anything that you want to organize in a visual way.

 You can easily import Jira issues as items that you want to map out by uploading the raw data as a CSV file.
 After waiting for a few minutes, your data is in Roadmunk, ready for you to turn it into a powerful communication document.